-- To prevent outside calls from being made or received on the hotline phone, use Line Assignment (#301) to remove all outside lines from the hotline extension. - Set Automatic Line Selection for the hotline extension to "intercom only." - Remove hotline extensions from the Night Service Group (#504), Calling Groups (#502), and Hunt Groups (#505).
+- To prevent outside calls from being made or received on the hotline phone, use Line Assignment (#301) to remove all outside lines from the hotline extension. - Set Automatic Line Selection for the hotline extension to intercom only. - Remove hotline extensions from Night Service Group Extensions (#504), Calling Group Extensions (#502), and Hunt Group Extensions (#505).